34N0/awesome-fedora-security/readme.md

 ## System Components

+- [Bubblewrap SUID](https://github.com/34N0/bubblewrap-suid-rpm) - This repository contains the .spec file for bundling a setuid variant of Bubblewrap as an RPM.
+This allows using flatpaks on immutable OSTree distributions with unprivileged_user_namespaces set to 0.

 ### Hardened Malloc

 "Hardened Malloc" is a security-focused general purpose memory allocator providing the malloc API along with various extensions.
 It provides substantial hardening against heapcorruption vulnerabilities.